PreMiD/Localization/dev/presence/metadata.md

             "title": "DISPLAY TITLE",
             "icon": "FONTAWESOME FREE ICON",
-            "value": 0, //Default value of the selector "values": ["1", "2", "etc."] //Will make the setting a selector when you select which one you want }
+            "value": 0, //Default value of the selector "values": ["1", "2", "etc."] //Will make the setting a selector where you select which one you want }
     ]
 ```